Christina of Denmark: First widowhood

 William, Duke of Cleves, proposed to Christina.
 William had been made duke of Guelders by will of the last childless duke of Guelders.
 This was contested by the Emperor, who wished to incorporate Guelders with the Netherlands.
-It was also contested by the Duchy of Lorraine, who regarded Guelders as their property through Philippa of Guelders, and the purpose of his proposal was to secure the Emperors support of his succession to Guelders against the claims of Lorraine.
+It was also contested by the Duchy of Lorraine, who regarded Guelders as their property through Philippa of Guelders, and the purpose of his proposal was to secure the Emperor's support of his succession to Guelders against the claims of Lorraine.
 The other suitors were Francis, heir to the Duchy of Lorraine, and Antoine, Duke of Vendôme, later Antoine of Navarre.
 The proposal of William of Cleves was refused by Charles V because of the Guelders question.

 Christina herself was, in fact, in love with René of Chalon, Prince of Orange, in 1539–40.
 It was noted in court that René was in love with Christina and courted her, and that she returned his feelings.
 An eventual love match was supported by Christina's sister Dorothea and by her brother-in-law Frederick, who stated that he would like his sister-in-law to marry for love if she could.
 The regent Mary condoned the courtship unofficially, but she gave no official comment because she wished for her brother the emperor to state whether he needed Christina for a political marriage before she allowed her to enter a love match.
 In October 1540, Charles V forced René of Orange to marry Anne of Lorraine, and then declared Christina engaged to Anne's brother, Francis of Lorraine, to strengthen the alliance between the Empire and Lorraine after it had been damaged in the Guelders affair.